Egbert Switching Station Project (Martin Substation Extension)

 PG&E is dedicated to planning, constructing and operating the project in a manner that minimizes visual and environmental impacts.
 We understand and respect customer concerns about any impact to the quality of life in the existing neighborhoods around potential projects.

 How were potential switching station sites determined and underground transmission routes selected?

 PG&E looked for sites in areas with existing commercial and industrial uses.
 Our goal was to utilize land that is vacant or under-developed.
-We identified sites where the equipment will fit, that allow for screening and setbacks of structures, and are located within a reasonable distance to existing transmission lines.
-Other considerations include:
+We identified sites:

 - Impacts to local communities

 - Compatibility with established infrastructure and land uses